-The geographic information system (GIS) is a framework that acquires, analyzes, manages, stores, extracts, transforms and visualizes geographical and spatial data.
-GIS is a computer system for data related to on Earth’s surface.
+The Geographic Information System (GIS) is a framework that acquires, analyzes, manages, stores, extracts, transforms and visualizes geographical and spatial data.
+Geographical Information System is a computer system for data related to on Earth’s surface.
 Also the White House defines the GIS technology as: “the technology, policies, standards, human resources and related activities necessary to acquire, process, distribute, use, maintain, and preserve spatial data.”

 GIS is able to use any information that includes location and in addition, the location can be expressed not only one but in many ways, such as latitude and longitude, address or ZIP code.
 GIS can compare and contrast many different types of information.
 The system can include different data for example about people, such as population, income, educational level or religion.
 It can include information about the landscape, such as the location of the mountains, different kinds of vegetation, and different kinds of soil.
 The entity of possibilities for different data is tremendous.

 The phenomenal development of the geographic information system has happened during the last five decades.
 The development includes everything from the first GIS as a rudimentary tool to a modern, strong platform and to an own field of science.